ShaunCurtis/GitHubSite/site/articles/A-Flexible-App.md

 The `App` code is shown below.
 It's a standard Razor component, inheriting from `ComponentBase`.

-`Router` is the local root component and sets `AppAssembly` to the assembly containing `Program`.  `Router` is only rendered when `App` starts.
-It trawls `Assembly` for all classes with a Route Attribute.
-It registers with the `NavigationChanged` event on the NavigationManager Service.
-On a navigation event it looks for a route matching the provided Uri.
-If it finds one it renders the `Found` render fragment, otherwise it renders `NotFound`.
+`Router` is the local root component and sets `AppAssembly` to the assembly containing `Program`.
+On initialization it trawls `Assembly` for all classes with a Route attribute and registers with the `NavigationChanged` event on the NavigationManager Service.
+On a navigation event it tries to match the navigation Url to a route.
+If it finds one, it renders the `Found` render fragment, otherwise it renders `NotFound`.

 ```html
 <Router AppAssembly="@typeof(Program).Assembly" PreferExactMatches="@true">